Leatherhead War Memorials : Stanley Yardley

 He was born in Battersea, enlisted at Guildford and was 'killed in action'.¹

 The Leatherhead Parish Magazine of February 1916 states that he had been wounded ².
-What happened to Stanley Yardley and his comrades of the 7th Battalion, will be told on Reginald Gray's page.³
+What happened to Stanley Yardley and his comrades of the 7th Battalion, is told on Reginald Gray's page.³

 Sources